plantSMART-UBC/HormonomicsDB/README.md

 HormonomicsDB is a tool developed at UBC Okanagan by the plantSMART research team to allow users to process their untargeted metabolomics data to putativley identify plant hormones.

+ ## Recent Updates and Changes (v1.4.1)
+* Added a counter in to count number of times the tool has been used.
+* Small bug fixes
+* Fixed some spelling mistakes within the tool.

 ## Recent Updates and Changes (v1.4.0)
 * Users can now search more than one database at a time.
 * Small bug fixes